 World Bank: The World Bank is IFFIm's treasury manager and actively engages with IFFIm's board and audit committee and the Gavi Secretariat in relation to IFFIm.
-The treasury manager provides routine reports to the IFFIm board.
+The treasury manager provides routine reports to the Board.

 Gavi: Gavi is the sole member of IFFIm.
-The Gavi Secretariat actively participates in all meetings of the IFFIm board and audit committee.
-Gavi's Chief Executive Officer regularly participates in meetings of the IFFIm board, as an observer, and IFFIm directors routinely participate in Gavi board meetings also in an observer status.
-The Gavi board is comprised of representative members from donors, implementing countries, multilateral development agencies, and civil society, as well as experts from the pharmaceutical industry and research and technical health communities.
+The Gavi Secretariat actively participates in all meetings of the Board and audit committee.
+Gavi's Chief Executive Officer regularly participates in meetings of the Board, as an observer, and Directors routinely participate in Gavi Board meetings also in an observer status.
+The Gavi Board is comprised of representative members from donors, implementing countries, multilateral development agencies, and civil society, as well as experts from the pharmaceutical industry and research and technical health communities.